Protecting America’s Water and Wetlands

 PEER works with federal, state and local public servants to protect our rivers, lakes, wetlands, aquifers and coastal waters.
-We fight to ensure the federal government protects all waters of the United States under the Clean Water Act and to ensure everyone has a safe, sufficient supply of clean water.
+We fight to ensure the federal government protects all waters and wetlands of the United States under the Clean Water Act and to ensure everyone has a safe, sufficient supply of clean water.

 NEWS FROM PEER